Can you have too much income from dividends?

 My wife and I are both very fortunate to have some workplace pensions to draw from in our future.
 Conservatively, we anticipate we’ll have about $40,000 per year to spend from our combined workplace pensions in our mid-50s and beyond.

 - Personal benefits – working in retirement?

 My wife knows I never plan to retire in the traditional sense.
-I will work as long as I’m physically and mentally able to, into my 60s, 70s and beyond.
-This is my plan now.
-Things can and may change.
-I anticipate I could earn up to $10,000 per year pre-tax working at something; throughout my 60s and potentially into my 70s.
+I will work as long as I’m physically and mentally able to, into my 60s and maybe beyond.
+I hope to start part-time work / semi-retirement work in my 50s.

 - Registered Retirement Savings Plan (RRSP) withdrawals

 While I don’t believe you should fully trust all the big bank financial ads – you are not always richer than you think thanks to the laws of inflation and taxation at work – you probably don’t need millions of dollars saved inside your RRSP to retire modestly.

 Further Reading: You don’t need $1 million to retire well – read my story.